Fire up the veg!

 Our Most Popular Grilled Vegetables

 There's really no end to the variety of vegetables you can grill, but these are the vegetables home cooks love to grill the most.
-You’ll tempt even the most dedicated meat-eaters when they see and smell the delicious vegetables coming off the grill, especially when you use Kingsford Original Charcoal to give them that mouthwatering smoky flavor.
+You’ll tempt even the most dedicated meat-eaters when they see and smell the delicious vegetables coming off the grill.

 Perfect for grilling, corn even comes with its own wrapper.
 Check out these tips for grilling corn three different ways.